Design Initiative

 in five weeks.

 Does the embedding model work without disrupting syllabi?
 Do AI-augmented workflows improve student prototype quality and enable more iterative learning?
-The pilot's short answer: yes — to both, visibly, across two very different course formats.
+Our Winter '26 v1 pilot's short answer: yes to both, visibly, across two very different course formats.

 2